nickrallison/obs-std/test_vaults/reference_linked_noself/yuv_pixel_format.md

 ## Understanding YUV Components

 ### [[Luminance|Luminance]] (Y)
-The Y component represents the brightness level (luminance) of a pixel.
+The Y component represents the brightness level ([[luminance.md|luminance]]) of a pixel.
 This is the grayscale representation of the image, where higher values indicate brighter pixels.
 The human eye is more sensitive to variations in brightness than to variations in color, which is why [[Luminance|luminance]] is kept as a separate component in the YUV format.

 ### Chrominance (U and V)
 The U and V components represent the color [[Information Theory|information]] of the image, also known as chrominance.
 The U component measures the blue projection of the color minus the [[Luminance|luminance,]] while the V component measures the red projection minus the [[Luminance|luminance.]]
 These components allow the representation of colors in the image.
 By combining the U and V values with the Y value, it is possible to reconstruct the original color information.